apollographql/apm-templates/datadog/utils/README.md

 configurations from the Datadog API.
 This script ensures your local dashboard JSON files stay synchronized with the current state of dashboards in your Datadog account.

+The `destructive_upload_dashboards.sh` script destructively overwrites the current Dashboard template with the contents of this repository.
+This should only be used in cases where this repository's content has deliberately been moved *ahead* of the template in Datadog.
+For example, after running the spell-check task in this repository, it may be desirable to upload those changes rather than manually going and editing its findings in Datadog.

 ### Setup

 #### Using Direnv and a Password/Secrets Manager